 When used weekly or daily, chillers recover their cost through lower recurring expenses and operational simplicity.
 This is why many professional buyers now specify chillers during project planning rather than as an upgrade later.

-At HOLIE, I see growing demand from buyers who want controlled operating costs29 and reliable cold therapy solutions30.
+At HOLIE, I see growing demand from buyers who want controlled operating costs and reliable cold therapy solutions.

 Conclusion